gl1tterbomb/gl1tterbomb/README.md

 • 6.
 If you mention Hal Jordan or Booster Gold, I will giggle and kick my feet.
-I'll yap bout them and include others like from DC, Transformers, Marvel, and Supernatural, etc ect.
-If you get tired of it, just let me know, plssss.
+I'll yap bout them and include others like from DC, Transformers, Marvel, and Supernatural, etc etc. If you get tired of it, just let me know, plssss.

 • 7.
 Sometimes I say words out of blue, if that makes you extremely uncomfortable, please let me know.  😞

+- 8 I don't FW with everypony, especially ex-friends who are mean to my friends, and I'm not ashamed to say their names in public.
+Yes, none of them are worth it.

 Thin Ice;

 [Supernatural fandom for some reasons.😞 You can still INT.
 Just don’t bring up the 2 old dramas with one of our ex-friends @ccherrycake, especially the new one with his new group friends.
 I don't care what he's done, I'm not surprised at all. don’t drag me and any of my friends into this.
 It’s their fault they're still with him. ahh Twitter drama 🤣]